Expungement of an Orange County DUIConviction

 However, the expungement does not protect you in all employment situations.
 The expungement of your conviction does not affect your responsibility to disclose the conviction when applying for state licenses, when running for public office or applying for teaching credentials.
 Also, the state license board is allowed to use a DUI conviction (even after the expungement) against you in deciding whether to grant or renew a license or credential.

 But overall the expungement process has a very positive effect on the life of someone who has a DUI conviction on their record.
 If you or a loved one has fulfilled all of the terms of probation in Orange County, you may be eligible for an expungementpursuant to Penal Code 1203.4.
-Contact the law offices of Coffey and Coffey at (800) 706-7888.
+Contact the law offices of the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.
 Let us help you repair your reputation today.